nadim365/EECS3221_Porject_CPU/README.md

 **Note 1:** [here is a quick tutorial on makefile](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/), in case you are not familiar.

-**Note 2**: TAs will evaluate your projects on Department's servers.
-However, you need to modify the server that you plan to implement/test your project.
-The how-to tutorial for this purpose is available in the course's eClass.
+**Note 2**: TAs will evaluate your projects on one of the Department's servers with specific configuration.
+You need to configure your account on one of the department servers according to this specific configuration.
+To do so, you may take a look at a how-to tutorial that is available in the course's eClass under the Project section.

 ## Evaluation
 Correct implementation of each algorithm will get 4 marks which make a total of 20 points for project 2.